Loan Affordability Calculator: How Much Loan Can You Safely Borrow?

 10. Can combining incomes improve loan affordability?

-11. Should I pay off existing debts before applying for a new loan?
+11. Should I clear existing loans before applying for a new one?